 Below are some of the easiest steps to secure your wifi.
 These steps don’t require any extra purchases or technical knowledge.

-Rename Network and Router
+Rename Wifi and Router

 When you purchase a router it normally comes with a default username and password which is usually written on its box or the manual included in the box.
 When you set up the router for the first time, you’ll need to log in using that username and password, but after it’s up and running you should change both.
 Anyone can access your router if you are using the default login details.